meyer-nils/structural_optimization/README.md

 # Structural Optimization
 Accompanying code for my structural optimization lecture MRM-0156.
 The images of the lecture are generated with notebooks having a prefix `lecture`.
-The solution to exersices are documented in notebooks having a prefix `exercise`.
+The solution to exercises are documented in notebooks having a prefix `exercise`.

-You may start the notebooks directly in your browser using [Binder](https://mybinder.org/v2/gh/meyer-nils/structural_optimization_exercise/HEAD).
+You may start the notebooks directly in your browser using [Binder](https://mybinder.org/v2/gh/meyer-nils/structural_optimization_exercise/HEAD) or [Google Colab](https://colab.research.google.com/).